-How many historical markers are there in Oregon?
-There are least 932 of them, by our count.
-We have cataloged 1,066 historical markers and 38 war memorials—each individually presented on 966 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 1,072 historical markers in Oregon, by our count.
+We have cataloged 1,066 historical markers and 38 war memorials—each individually presented on 1,106 illustrated, annotated, and searchable pages of the Historical Marker Database.
 In addition, we are reasonably certain of another six historical markers in Oregon that we don’t yet have, and instead show on our Want List.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 The first Oregon marker in the database, Dekum Building, was added June 13, 2007.
 It was photographed in Portland in Multnomah County.
 The last one added was submitted on November 25, 2020, and titled Historic Land Survey Monument.
 It is in Medford in Jackson County and had been erected in 1985.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Oregon was erected in 1911.
 It was this one: Medford Public Library, and one of our correspondents found it in Medford in Jackson County on January 12, 2018.

 Oregonians don’t want to forget their Settlements and Settlers history.
 How do we know?
-Because there are more historical markers in the database from Oregon about Settlements and Settlers—274 of them—than about any other historical category.
-It is followed by Industry and Commerce with 236 markers.
+Because there are more historical markers in the database from Oregon about Settlements and Settlers—294 of them—than about any other historical topic.
+It is followed by Industry and Commerce with 260 markers.

-The first marker added to the database with the Settlements and Settlers category was also Dekum Building, added June 13, 2007.
+The first marker added to the database with the Settlements and Settlers topic was also Dekum Building, added June 13, 2007.
 It had been erected in Portland in Multnomah County.
 The last one submitted was submitted on October 24, 2020, and titled Cascade Falls Portage.
-It had been erected in 2018 in Glendale in Douglas County.
-The earliest marker erected with the Settlements and Settlers category that we have listed was erected in 1916.
-It was The Oregon Trail, found in Rhododendron in Clackamas County on January 6, 2018.
+It had been erected in Cascade Locks in Hood River County.
+The earliest marker erected with the Settlements and Settlers topic that we have listed was erected in 1916.
+It is The Oregon Trail, found in Rhododendron in Clackamas County on January 6, 2018.

-The Oregon county with the most historical markers listed in this database is Jackson County, with 93 of them.
-It is followed closely by Clackamas County with 86 markers.
-The Jacksonville area of Jackson County has the highest number of markers within its limits, 22.
-In Clackamas County the area with the most markers, 44, is Oregon City.
+The Oregon county with the most historical markers listed in this database is Jackson County, with 110 of them.
+It is followed by Klamath County with 94 markers.
+The Ashland area of Jackson County has the highest number of markers within its limits, 24.
+In Klamath County the area with the most markers, 31, is Klamath Falls.

 Getting back to Jackson County, the first marker added to the database from there, Rich Gulch, was added October 18, 2008. in Jacksonville.
-The last one submitted was uploaded on May 28, 2019, and is titled Siskiyou Mountain Wagon Road and was erected in 1979, in Ashland.
+The last one submitted—also the last one submitted in all of Oregon—was uploaded on November 25, 2020, and is titled Historic Land Survey Monument and was erected in 1985, in Medford.
 The earliest marker erected in Jackson County that we have listed was erected in 1911.
 It was Medford Public Library, found in Medford on January 12, 2018.

-And finally the first, last, and oldest markers from Oregon City.
-The first: Joseph L. Meek, was added June 30, 2008.
-It had been erected in 1995.
-The last: Baker Cabin Historical Society added on February 20, 2018.
-The earliest marker erected was erected in 1917: Old Oregon Trail, added on February 18, 2018.
+And finally the first, last, and oldest markers from Bend.
+The first: The City of Bend, was added February 7, 2013.
+The last: Kirtsis Swim Tank added on October 15, 2020.
+The earliest marker erected was erected in 2009: Bend Veterans Peace Memorial, added on January 26, 2018.